20 Top Attractions & Places to Visit in the Haut-Vaucluse, Provence

 Gordes is 40 kilometers from Avignon, which is less than an hour drive away.
 On the route to Gordes, the best photo-op is from the road leading up from Cavaillon.

 A few kilometers south of Gordes is the Village des Bories.
 The "Bories" houses are made of flat stones without mortar and usually without windows.
 For nearly 3,000 years (since the Bronze Age until the 18th century) this type of structure was common for building the huts of herdsmen and sometimes to build entire settlements.

 Accommodation: Where to Stay in Gordes

 The abbey is open to the public but requires visitors to respect the quiet ambience of the place and abide by proper behavior and dress code.
-Visitors may walk around the abbey's exterior grounds, attend religious services, or participate in silent prayer at the church.
-To see the cloister, chapter hall, and dormitory rooms, visitors must take a guided tour (in French only; reservations are recommended).
+Visitors may walk around the abbey's exterior grounds, attend religious services, or participate in silent prayer at the abbey church.

 Address: Abbaye Notre-Dame de Sénanque, 84220 Gordes